The Pentacon Six System

 Novoflexar f/5.6 / 240 9' 3" 3 lb 6 oz

-When I tried out one of these lenses, I did not find it easy to use, as it was a pre-set lens, so one has to open to maximum aperture for accurate focussing, and then
+When I tried out one of these lenses a few years ago, I did not find it easy to use, as it is a pre-set lens, so one has to open to maximum aperture for accurate focussing, and then

-Doing three things at once with only two hands is anything but easy!
-It certainly did not speed up operation for me, compared with the standard Carl Zeiss Jena/Pentacon lenses.
+Doing three things at once with only two hands was anything but easy!
+It certainly did not speed up operation for me, compared with the standard Carl Zeiss Jena/Pentacon lenses (but I was not able to test it on a tripod, only hand-held, in a camera fair).

 I believe that Novoflex also sold some of their bellows lenses in the Pentacon Six mount, namely the: